ik5/go-intro-webinar/goals.markdown

   * Understand packages.
   * Understand dependencies.

-3. Creating several executables for a project.
+3. Creating more than one executable for a project.

 4. Preview of interfaces, types and reflections.